ISA 330 – The Auditor’s Responses to Assessed Risks

 Auditor’s Judgment The higher the assessed risk of material misstatement, the more persuasive the substantive evidence must be.
 This may require performing procedures closer to period end, using larger sample sizes, and selecting more reliable forms of evidence such as external confirmation rather than internal documentation alone.

-Addressing Significant Risks
+Addressing Significant Risks under ISA 330

-ISA 330 imposes special requirements for significant risks – those identified under ISA 315 as requiring special audit consideration.
+ISA 330 imposes special requirements for significant risks, those identified under ISA 315 as requiring special audit consideration.
 For significant risks, the auditor must perform substantive procedures that are specifically responsive to the risk.
 In many cases, this means tests of details rather than relying solely on analytical procedures.

 Where the auditor plans to rely on controls over a significant risk, the auditor must test those controls in the current period.
 There is no option to rely on evidence from prior periods for controls over significant risks.